Parrot

 Lories, lorikeets | Insects, seeds, pollen, and nectar |

 You can give your parrot fruits like grapes and strawberries, but sparingly, especially the grapes.
 Your bird will love them, but overeating them leads to vitamin deficiencies and obesity.
-Berries and apples can also be an excellent addition to your bird’s diet, as long as it does not ingest the seed.
+Berries and apples can also be an excellent addition to your bird’s diet if it does not ingest the seed.

 In the tropical rainforests of South America, parrots have been known to eat seeds, nuts, fruits, and berries.

-Avocado and chocolate are both highly toxic for all members of the parrot family, and should never be given to them.
+Avocado and chocolate are both highly toxic for all parrot family members and should never be given to them.

 Most parrots are quick learners, making them easy to train.
 But still, there are a few things to keep in mind: